badoque/bdq-ion-global-nav-locker/README.md

 ## Roadmap

+* Multiple navigators: Now only root navigator is supported.
+You can set the navigator to be the local one with `setNav` method, but it will affect the global service.
 * Tests: This project does not have any unit test yet, so our first goal is to create a document with the test cases and create a test process in the build